 It is the dream of every politician to become a member of Government, so being elected as the Minister of Agriculture and Forestry in the spring of 2014 was of course a fantastic moment.
 I am very interested in the industry, which is unbelievably diverse.
 There is still a lot of unutilised potential in pure Finnish food.
 Forests also offer an endless number of new opportunities due to new technology.

 In the parliamentary elections of 2015, I was re-elected to Parliament.
 The election results made the National Coalition Party the governing party, and I was offered the position as the Minister of the Interior.
 At the time, at the beginning of summer in 2015, when the President of the Republic of Finland appointed the Government, I did not yet know, how important the role of the Ministry of the Interior and the Minister of the Interior would become during the autumn.
 The war in Syria and the other disorder in the Near East and Africa caused an unseen wave of immigration in Europe, which Finland did not avoid.
 In a very short period of time, a record number of asylum seekers came to our country, and our immigration policy as well as all of its practices had to be reviewed.
-There was work to be done, and that’s what we did at the lead of the Ministry of the Interior.
+There was a lot of work to be done, and in retrospect I can say that the Ministry of Interior performed well.

-My dream for a long time had been to chair for the National Coalition Party.
-In the spring of 2016, I felt that it was time for this work.
+My dream for a long time had been to chair the National Coalition Party.
+In the spring of 2016, I felt that the time had come to announce my candidacy for the position of chairman.
 In June 2016, I was elected as the chairman of the National Coalition Party.
 I continue to be extremely grateful for the tremendous support I received!
 Working as chairman brought along a change to my minister position.
-Since June 2016, I have worked as the Minister of Finance.
+From June 2016 untill June 2019, I worked as the Minister of Finance.

-I like my work a lot as both chairman and the Minister of Finance.
+I like my work a lot as chairman of the National Coalition.
 Already during previous elections and particularly during this electoral term, politics and our society have been at a turning point.
 There are plenty of challenges and plenty of work, and I want to be helping Finland.

 Alongside my governmental day job, I aim to spend time with my loved ones as much as possible.
 My family consists of my wife Niina, as well as our two school-aged children and our Lagotto Romagnolo dog called Pessi, who joined our family in December 2014.
 Pessi is very nice and won’t even bark at a politician.
 We live in Turku.
 My family means everything to me, and I wouldn’t have stood as candidate in the elections for my third parliamentary term or the chairman of the National Coalition Party without Niina’s approval.